Zongrui-Dai/Kernel-lasso-feature-expansion/README.md

 # Kernel-lasso-feature-expansion
+R code and data will be updated, while the article has already been passed.
-Kernel-lasso feature expansion method: boosting the prediction ability of machine learning in heart attack
+‘Kernel-lasso feature expansion method: boosting the prediction ability of machine learning in heart attack’